BSFrance/BSFrance-stm32/README.md

 ### SWD (STlink)

-You can also use an STLink debugger for uploading, make sure to select STLink in the Tools / upload method menu.
+Alternatively STLink debugger can be used for uploading, make sure to select STLink in the Tools / upload method menu.
 Connect your STLink to the SWD interface (3V3 GND DIO CLK), there is no need to connect the RST line, reset is issued in software.